Simplyauf/TIME-TRACKING_DASHBOARD-MAIN/README.md

+# TIME-TRACKING-DASHBOARD-MAIN
+Solution to the challenge  brought by frontend mentor

 # Frontend Mentor - Time tracking dashboard solution

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.